-- 2 tablespoons olive oil
+- 2 tablespoons extra-virgin olive oil

 - 1 medium yellow onion, diced

-- salt & pepper
+- Sea salt and fresh black pepper

-- 1 small sweet potato, cubed
+- 1 small sweet potato, diced

 - 1 cup chopped green beans

-- 1 zucchini, cubed
+- 1 zucchini, diced

-- 1 can chickpeas, drained & rinsed
+- 1 (15-ounce) can chickpeas, drained and rinsed

-- handful of chopped kale
+- 1½ cups chopped kale